Skit.ai’s Augmented Voice Intelligence Platform takes a giant leap with Generative AI

 Massive Performance Gains with Generative AI Springboard

-An agents performance rests on two things: ability to communicate and technical skills.
-At Skit.ai, we see that with current LLMs, we can achieve superlative communication skills, and by training extensively with end-user data, we can achieve high degree of technical skills.
-Hence our solution can excel on both the fronts.
+An agent’s performance rests on two things: the ability to communicate and technical skills.
+At Skit.ai, we’ve seen that, with current LLMs, we can achieve superlative communication skills, and by training extensively with end-user data, we can achieve a high degree of technical skills.
+Hence our solution can excel on both fronts.

-To share a rough estimate: the best performing agent finds success on 5% call (out of connected calls), while low performers convert ~2% of calls.
+To share a rough estimate: the best-performing agent finds success on 5% of the calls (out of all connected calls), while low performers convert about 2% of the calls.

-Generative AI with its unparalleled conversational capabilities needs to be complemented with equally capable speech synthesis and understanding systems that produces the right speech given the output from LLMs.
+Generative AI, with its unparalleled conversational capabilities, needs to be complemented with equally capable speech synthesis and understanding systems that produce the right speech given the output from LLMs.
 And that is one of the major areas from the many below:

 • Conversational context handling prosody of generated audio